scandycuz/angular-twitter/README.md

 ### AngularJS integration with Rails RESTful API

 When the page is initially loaded, the front-end issues a request to the Rails API for the initial tweets.
-The application utilizes pagination and loading on scroll to minimize the initial load time.
+The application then loads additional tweets as the user scrolls to minimize the initial load time.

 ### Code Sample